kvasilopoulos/kvasilopoulos.github.io/content/home/about.md

 +++

-# Biography
+# Welcome !

-I am a third-year Doctoral Student at Lancaster University.
+My name is Kostas, I am a macroeconomist and PhD candidate in Economics at Lancaster University.
 My research interests include theoretical and applied macroeconomics focused on the real estate markets.
-I examine the part of Commercial Real Estate in the economy and its interaction with the Housing market.
+In particular, I examine the part of Commercial Real Estate in the economy and its interaction with the Housing market.